What Happens When Corporations Hate Their Own Customers

 It’s simple: Decades of de-regulated capitalism created airline overbookings, bank and investment company frauds, and Trump’s continued deregulation push will make consumer abuses worse.

 The net effect of this systemic re-routing of hard-earned customer money into the coffers of investment and banking firms contributes to the current retirement crisis.
-When this is combined with the disturbing video of the passenger being pulled from the United airplane, it could become a tipping point for disgruntled Americans to protest the dominance of unregulated capitalism against their own rights, as well as their own financial and personal security.
+When this is combined with the disturbing video of the passenger being pulled from the United airplane, it could become a tipping point for disgruntled Americans to protest the dominance of unregulated capitalism against their rights, as well as their own financial and personal security.

-This is why a flash point could happen as the Trump administration moves aggressively towards more federal de-regulation at the same time customer abuses have become legitimatized after decades of systemic de-regulation.
+This is why a flash point could happen as the Trump administration moves aggressively towards more federal de-regulation.
+At the same time, customer abuses have become legitimatized after decades of systemic de-regulation.
 While the average American cannot articulate it, they correctly suspect that this continued power shift towards greater corporatism is coming at the expense of their individual liberties and financial security.

 Abuses by the Financial Services Industry